ExcelFunctions.net Logo

 Improvements in Excel 2010

-The Erfc function has been improved in Excel 2010 in that it can now accept negative function arguments.
+The Erfc function was improved in Excel 2010 in that it can now accept negative function arguments.

 In Excel 2007 or earlier, if you input a negative value for the argument, x, the function would return an error.
-However, in Excel 2010, the function algorithm has been improved, so that it can now calculate the function for both positive and negative x values.
+However, in Excel 2010, the function algorithm has been improved, so that it can now calculate the function for both positive and negative values of x.

-The spreadsheet below shows examples of the Excel Erfc function being used to calculate the Complementary Error Function integral for different lower limits.
+In the following spreadsheet, the Excel Erfc function is used to calculate the Complementary Error Function integral for three different lower limits.

 Formulas: